 Veo & jungle culture: Best for toiletries

 If it’s toiletries you’re after then consider making Jungle Culture your first stop.
 They’re a new company so their product range is still small, but the products I’ve sample are truly excellent.

 They sent me one of their zero waste safety razors to try alongside a shaving soap bar and I swear I’ve never had such a smooth and comfortable shave.
 Actually just thinking about it makes me want to go and shave my legs, and as a busy mum I can assure you that is really saying something! 😹

-Meanwhile, over at Wearth London, they’ve got a wide range of eco friend Christmas gifts including toiletries.
-From bamboo electric toothbrushes 🙀 and all-natural, toxin-free shaving oil to eco, vegan and cruelty-free make-up brushes and handmade, recycled cotton wash bags to put everything in, Wearth have a great selection for all genders and budgets.
+Meanwhile, over at Veo (formally Wearth), they’ve got a wide range of eco friend Christmas gifts including toiletries.
+From bamboo electric toothbrushes 🙀 and all-natural bath and shower oil, to eco, vegan and cruelty-free make-up brushes and recycled cotton wash bags to put everything in, Veo have a great selection for all genders and budgets.

-Both sellers offer free and fast delivery in the UK (and internationally in the case of Book Depository).
+Both sellers offer free and fast delivery in the UK, and Hive make a donation to the high street bookshop of your choice after purchase.
 Meanwhile World of Books do many good deeds by donating books to schools all over the world and communities in developing countries, as well as obviously promoting reuse and recycling.